Essential Guide on Profit Tax for Businesses in Hong Kong

 The Inland Revenue Department only levies profits tax on profits sourced within the region, significantly benefiting businesses with operations inside and outside of the region.
 There is also no withholding tax on interest income, dividends, or rents.

 Capital gains, interest income received from local entities, and dividends from local sources are typically not subject to profits, lowering the tax burden for companies looking to reinvest their earnings.
-Qualifying profits from selling a company or business are also exempt.
+Qualifying profits derived from selling a company or business are also exempt.

 Ensure compliance and maximise tax efficiency with Osome’s hassle-free accounting services.
 We handle bookkeeping, tax filings, and financial reports, allowing you to focus on growing your business while staying compliant with Hong Kong’s tax regulations.